-Chase (Damien Puckler, Grimm, Death Factory) is a killer for hire.
+Chase (Damien Puckler, Grimm, Redwood Massacre: Annihilation) is a killer for hire.
 He loves his work and he’s damn good at it.
 He gets his jobs from Miles (Aries Spears, Hood of Horror) his oldest and closest friend.
 But this killing machine has a softer side, he’s a loving boyfriend to Blair (Jessica Morris, Evil Bong 777, The 6th Friend) and father to their adopted son Micah (Eli Michael Kaplan).
 The fact he needed adopting because Chase killed his parents is another matter.

 Miles is worried that Chase’s family life will become a problem, especially since Blair hates him.
 So, he makes it a self-fulfilling prophecy with bloody results.

 Chase is enjoyable as an action film, but it suffers from a problem so many films like it suffer from.
 I had a hard time giving a shit about its leads.
 Chase is a hired killer who loves to kill.
 Yes he’s raising a kid he orphaned, but he’ll still kill a child.
 For three times his usual rate.
 The same for Blair.
 She knows what Chase does for a living.
 Granted, she’s convinced herself he only kills those who deserve it.
 But she still knows he’s a killer for hire, and he’s happy about it.